-Table 2 - Summary of Recommendations
+Table 2 - Summary of Recommendations1

-Recommendation Priority Champion 1.
-Implement the network of dedicated bus lanes in the midcounty and upcounty, beginning with the MD 355 and Veirs Mill Road BRT, and continuing with the Corridor Connectors.
+le 2 - Summary of Recommendations [±] Recommendation Priority Champion A. Implement the network of dedicated bus lanes in the midcounty and upcounty, beginning with the MD 355 and Veirs Mill Road BRT, and continuing with the Corridor Connectors.
 In the long-term, work with local, state, and regional partners to advance the ambitious recommendation for a Red Line extension to Germantown Town Center.
-(Refer to Chapter 5.)
-77 • 2.
-Following the review and outcomes of traffic studies, convert existing general-purpose travel lanes to dedicated transit lanes on targeted streets, including-but not limited to-the streets detailed in the right-of-way table, Table 11.
+(Refer to Chapter 5.) В. Following the review and outcomes of traffic studies, convert existing general-purpose travel lanes to dedicated transit lanes on targeted streets, including-but not limited to-the streets detailed in the right-of-way table, Table 14.
 (Refer to Chapter 6.)
-7 3.
-Develop a new multimodal transit hub near the intersection of MD 124 and the CSX tracks.
-(Refer to Chapter 5.)
-4. Limit the addition of non-transit travel lanes, as shown in the right-of-way table (Table 11).
+27 C. Develop a new multimodal transit hub near the intersection of MD 124 and the CSX tracks as part of implementation of the Red Line Extension .
+(Refer to Chapter 5 .)
+7 D. Limit the addition of non-transit travel lanes, as shown in the right-of-way table (Table 14).
 Use the remaining space in the master planned right-of-way for transit, walking, bicycling, and other micromobility modes.
 (Refer to Chapter 6.)
-5. Ensure safe and efficient access to planned transit stops for pedestrians, bicyclists, and other micromobility modes.
+C C C E. Ensure safe and efficient access to planned transit stops for pedestrians, bicyclists, and other micromobility modes.
+(Refer to Chapter 5.) ر م ^ا م ♦ F. Update relevant land use plans and guidelines to support master planned transit facilities.
 (Refer to Chapter 5.)
-2 v v 6.
-Update relevant land use plans and guidelines to support master planned transit facilities.
+C C G G. Support the Great Seneca Transit Network.
 (Refer to Chapter 5.)
-C 0 0 7.
+2 v 2 v Н. If the managed lanes proceed, support commuter bus service in any future managed lanes on I-270, making use of the Corridor Connectors when diverting to bus stations within activity centers.
+(Refer to Chapter 4.)
+50,00

+Recommendation Priority Champion G.I.
 Maximize the travel potential of dedicated bus lanes.
 (Refer to Chapter 6.)
-8. Where beneficial and/or necessary, support the incremental implementation of dedicated bus lanes.
+10 10 10 10 10 10 10 10 10 10 10 10 10 1 H.J.
+Where beneficial and/or necessary, support the incremental implementation of dedicated bus lanes.
 (Refer to Chapter 6.)
-2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2

-Recommendation Priority Champion 9.
-Support the North Bethesda Transitway alignment as master planned.
+I.KSupport the North Bethesda Transitway alignment as master planned.
 (Refer to Chapter 5.)
-10 Study extensions of the Purple Line to understand if and where extension(s) of the county's light rail service may be warranted.
+J.L.
+Study extensions of the Purple Line to understand if and where extension(s) of the county's light rail service may be warranted.
+(Refer to Chapter 4 .)
+K.M.
+Obtain right-of-way, through dedication or acquisition, to support the long-term potential of the Maryland Transit Administration MARC Rail Brunswick Line.
 (Refer to Chapter 4.)
-1 2 2 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5 11 Obtain right-of-way, through dedication or acquisition, to support the long-term potential of the Maryland Transit Administration MARC Rail Brunswick Line.
+L.N.
+Promote strategic and equitable MARC Rail access by supporting new stations.
 (Refer to Chapter 4.)
-12 Promote strategic and equitable MARC Rail access by supporting new stations.
-(Refer to Chapter 4 .)
-2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 13 Design and construct the American Legion Bridge to support rail transit.
+M.O.
+Design and construct the American Legion Bridge to support rail transit.
 (Refer to Chapter 4.)
-7 14 Explore a direct transit connection between the recommended WMATA Red Line terminus and Frederick County.
+N.P.
+Explore a direct transit connection between the recommended WMATA Red Line terminus and Frederick County.
 (Refer to Chapter 4.)
-255